dannygale/subq/README.md

 ### Parallel Task Execution
 ```
-# Spawn multiple Q processes for different tasks
+# Spawn multiple Q processes for different tasks with specialized profiles
-subq___spawn with task "Analyze EC2 instances for cost optimization"
+subq___spawn with task "Analyze EC2 instances for cost optimization" and profile "architect"
-subq___spawn with task "Review S3 bucket policies for security issues"
+subq___spawn with task "Review S3 bucket policies for security issues" and profile "debug"
-subq___spawn with task "Generate CloudFormation template for a web application"
+subq___spawn with task "Generate CloudFormation template for a web application" and profile "developer"

 # Check their progress
 subq___list